Aliases for MED20 Gene

 Previous HGNC Symbols for MED20 Gene

 This gene encodes a component of the mediator complex (also known as TRAP, SMCC, DRIP, or ARC), a transcriptional coactivator complex thought to be required for the expression of almost all genes.
 The mediator complex is recruited by transcriptional activators or nuclear receptors to induce gene expression, by interacting with RNA polymerase II and promoting the formation of a transcriptional pre-initiation complex.
 A mutation in this gene has been associated with a novel infantile-onset neurodegenerative movement disorder.
 Alternatively spliced transcript variants have been identified. [provided by RefSeq, Mar 2015]

 GeneCards Summary for MED20 Gene

 MED20 (Mediator Complex Subunit 20) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Metabolism.
-GO annotations related to this gene include DNA-directed RNA polymerase activity and RNA polymerase II transcription cofactor activity.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Gene Expression.
+GO annotations related to this gene include DNA-directed 5-3 RNA polymerase activity and RNA polymerase II transcription cofactor activity.

 UniProtKB/Swiss-Prot for MED20 Gene